Arizona City (Yuma, Arizona): Demographics

 Arizona City first appeared on the 1860 U.S. Census in what was then Arizona County, New Mexico Territory (which encompassed virtually the entirety of the soon-to-be new Arizona Territory).
 It was erroneously reported as the village of "Arizonia" and featured 130 residents.
-The cumulative total erroneously showed 128 White residents, 1 Black and 1 Native American.
+The cumulative total erroneously showed 128 White residents, 1 Black resident and 1 Native American resident.
 The transcribed rolls noted 127 Whites and one Asian, a 26-year old Chinese cook named William T. Ching, accidentally counted as White.
 At the time, it was the 5th largest White settlement (and 16th overall, including native villages) in Arizona County (tied with Fort Mojave).
 It reported again in 1870, with 1,144 residents (1,121 White; 15 Native American; 7 Asian & 1 Black).
 It became the second largest community in Arizona Territory after Tucson (although the census-takers failed to report any native villages in that census, unlike in 1860).

 On March 11, 1871, Arizona City was officially incorporated by an act of the Territorial legislature, the same year it gained the county seat from La Paz.
 Its name was officially changed to Yuma in 1873.